Skip to main content

 2. Choose Google Drive as the provider.

-3. In the Options tab, scroll to the bottom and click Show advanced options.
+3. Input Remote Name and click Show advanced options.

 4. Paste the previously copied OAuth Token into the Token field.